Ken Hechler: Early life and military service

 Hechler held a series of minor appointed positions in the federal civil service until he was drafted into the United States Army during World War II in July, 1942.
 After graduation from Armored Force Officer Candidate School, he was assigned as a combat historian in the European Theater of Operations.
 Hechler helped chronicle the liberation of France, the 1944 Normandy invasion, Battle of the Bulge, and entrance into Nazi Germany.
-He was attached to the 9th Armored Division when an armored and infantry task force, part of Combat Command B, unexpectedly captured the Ludendorff Bridge spanning the Rhine river during the Battle of Remagen.
+He was attached to the 9th Armored Division when an armored and infantry task force, part of Combat Command B, unexpectedly captured the Ludendorff Bridge spanning the Rhine River during the Battle of Remagen.
 He interviewed both U.S. and German soldiers involved at the time.
 He was awarded a Bronze Star and 5 battle stars.
 He returned after the war twice to interview Germans who took part in the battle.
-He found Captain Willi Bratge, whom a German military court had been sentenced to death in absentia because he had been captured, and spent a week with him in the Remagen area learning about details of the battle.
+He found Captain Willi Bratge, whom a German military court had sentenced to death in absentia because he had been captured, and spent a week with him in the Remagen area learning about details of the battle.
 In 1957 he published the book The Bridge at Remagen: The Amazing Story of March 7, 1945, which was adapted into a film in 1969.

 After the war ended, he was assigned to interview many of the defendants prior to the Nuremberg Trials, including Hermann Göring.
 (Hechler recorded him making a delusional offer to join the American side and "knock hell out of the Russians.")

 Entry into politics

 Next Hechler was a White House assistant to Harry S. Truman from 1949 to 1953 and Research Director for Adlai Stevenson's 1956 Presidential campaign.
 From 1953 to 1957 he was associate director of the American Political Science Association in Washington, DC.
 Hechler then was appointed to the faculty at Marshall University in Huntington, West Virginia.
-He ran for United States House of Representatives from West Virginia's Fourth Congressional District, which then included Huntington and many unionized mill towns along the Ohio River north of that industrial city, in 1958.
+He ran for the United States House of Representatives from West Virginia's Fourth Congressional District, which then included Huntington and many unionized mill towns along the Ohio River north of that industrial city, in 1958.
 He won a narrow victory by 3,500 votes.
 He never faced another general election contest anywhere near that close.

 In Congress, he earned a reputation as a liberal Democrat and in 1965, he was the only member of Congress to join Martin Luther King Jr. on the Selma to Montgomery marches.
 Hechler voted in favor of the Civil Rights Acts of 1960, 1964, and 1968, and the Voting Rights Act of 1965.
+In 1971, Hechler was the sole member in the state's congressional delegation to vote for the Equal Employment Opportunity Act.
 He was the principal architect of the Coal Mine Safety and Health Act of 1969, which for the first time put a ceiling on the amount of respirable coal dust allowed in coal mines, and stipulated stringent safety regulations.
 Though an opponent of the state Democratic machine, he faced little opposition in Democratic primaries and was reelected eight times.